josephnicholas/proposal-dapp/README.md

 - **Voter** - The *voter* is the one that `votes` for the proposal.
 The number of **votes** is multiplied to the reward amount which will be then received by the *applicant*.

 - **Proposal** - The *proposal* is the document that details the *applicant's* proposal.
 When `approved` some of the details are being hashed to serve as a proof that this kind of proposal is already in the system *(This will be used in a later project stage)*.

+**Approving a proposal**

+The following are the steps on how to approve a City improvement proposal:

+- The **applicant** will create a new proposal by inputting the *title*, *description*, *problem*, and *solution* of a improvement project.
+Once the proposal has been successfully submitted the `address` will be marked as an *applicant*.

+    Note: Once the address is marked as an applicant it can't be applied to another role, like *voter* or *approver*.

+- The submitted **proposal/s** will be shown in the front-end and is ready to be *voted*.

+- At the **voting** stage, the *voter* will have to apply to be able to vote on a certain contract.
+Once applied, the *voter's* address will be marked as *voter* and can't change roles.
+The *voter* can only vote once and will be reflected on the proposal view.

+- At the **approval** stage there are 2 preconditions that should already have taken place before *approver* takes action.

+    1. The proposal should have atleast once vote.
+    2. The **approver** should already have applied as an approver and marked the address as such.

+    When the above conditions are met, the *approver* can take action.
+The proposal needs to have **2 approvers**, each *approver* will have one approval to the proposal and the final approver will take action.
+The latter will deposit the reward for the *applicant* to withdraw at the final stage of the process.

+    Note: If the *approver* decides to **reject** the proposal, there is no need to follow the 2 precondtions above, instead, the proposal will be marked as rejected, and waiting for the **owner** to close it.

+- At this moment, this will be the final stage of the proposal.
+When the proposal has been *approved* the *applicant* can now `withdraw` the money from the button provided in the front end, receive the reward, and the *applicant's* address will be unmarked.
+    The **owner** will then `close` the proposal to infrom entities that the proposal has already been processed.

 ## Development resources